usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

   ros2 launch ariac_gazebo ariac.launch.py trial_name:=tutorial competitor_pkg:=ariac_tutorials

-You should see a break beam sensor on the right side of the conveyor belt, as shown in :numref:`my-custom-label`.
+You should see a break beam sensor on the right side of the conveyor belt, as shown in the figure.

 .. figure:: ../images/tutorial_2_image1.png
-    :name: my-custom-label
     :align: center
     :alt: Break beam sensor in Gazebo

 .. admonition:: Attention